House: History

-Little is known about the earliest origin of the house and its interior, however it can be traced back to the simplest form of shelters.
+Little is known about the earliest origin of the house and its interior; however, it can be traced back to the simplest form of shelters.
 An exceptionally well-preserved house dating to the fifth millennium BC and with its contents still preserved was for example excavated at Tell Madhur in Iraq.
 Roman architect Vitruvius' theories have claimed the first form of architecture as a frame of timber branches finished in mud, also known as the primitive hut.

-Philip Tabor later states the contribution of 17th century Dutch houses as the foundation of houses today.

 Middle Ages

 In the Middle Ages, the Manor Houses facilitated different activities and events.
 Furthermore, the houses accommodated numerous people, including family, relatives, employees, servants and their guests.
 Their lifestyles were largely communal, as areas such as the Great Hall enforced the custom of dining and meetings and the Solar intended for shared sleeping beds.

 During the 15th and 16th centuries, the Italian Renaissance Palazzo consisted of plentiful rooms of connectivity.
 Unlike the qualities and uses of the Manor Houses, most rooms of the palazzo contained no purpose, yet were given several doors.
 These doors adjoined rooms in which Robin Evans describes as a "matrix of discrete but thoroughly interconnected chambers."
 The layout allowed occupants to freely walk room to room from one door to another, thus breaking the boundaries of privacy.